-1. the election of the three Class III directors nominated by our board of directors to serve for a term of three years and until their successors are elected;

-- 2. the adoption, on an advisory basis, of a resolution approving the compensation of our named executive officers, as described in this proxy statement; - 3. the selection, on an advisory basis, of the frequency of the stockholder vote on the compensation of our named executive officers; and - 4. the ratification of the selection of KPMG LLP as the company's independent registered public accounting firm for the fiscal year ending December 31, 2011.
+- 1. the election of the three Class I directors nominated by our board of directors to serve for a term of three years and until their successors are elected; - 2. the adoption, on an advisory basis, of a resolution approving the compensation of our named executive officers, as described in this proxy statement; and - 3. the ratification of the selection of KPMG LLP as the company's independent registered public accounting firm for the fiscal year ending December 31, 2012.